sean-crawfordx/sean-crawfordx/README.md

 ## 🌱 Currently Learning

-- Cybersecurity labs on TryHackMe 🔐
+- Cybersecurity labs on TryHackMe and HackTheBox meetups 🔐
 - Social engineering and human hacking 🧠
 - React Query, Auth0, and full-stack testing 🧪